wemake-services/kira/README.md

 - kira-reviewers - WIP: micro-bot to assign reviewers based on codeownership
 - kira-stats - WIP: micro-bot to visualize your project's stats
 - kira-security - WIP: micro-bot to security audit your apps
+- kira-packaging - WIP: micro-bot to criticise your packaging

 ### Kira's friends